Dear Families,

 Social Media and Our Pre-Teens and Teens

-During my 25 years as an educator and 15 years as a principal, I have never seen an impact on
+During my 25 years as an educator and 15 years as a principal, I have never seen an impact on students as profoundly negative as that of social media, texting, and access to the internet.
+Our

 pre-teen and teenage students are too young to understand how to navigate the power that these